 Your elevation will likely be a bit off, but it definitely keeps your horizontal string of fire where you want it to be.
-So, as back up iron sights will work, especially if in a self-defense situation where your target is up close.
-And the good news is hopefully you’ll only need your Sig P320 backup iron sights if the dot fails, but the dot is unlikely to fail.
+So, as backup, iron sights will work, especially if your target is up close in a self-defense situation.
+Hopefully, you’ll only need your Sig P320 backup iron sights if the dot fails, but the dot is unlikely to fail.

 Sig P320 X Carry Review Safeties

 There are no external safeties on the Sig P320 X Carry.
-There isn’t even an external trigger safety like most other guns, the trigger itself is somewhat light lighter than most other striker-fired guns as far as the trigger shoot, not the trigger pull.
+There isn’t even an external trigger safety like most other guns.
+The trigger itself is somewhat lighter than most other striker-fired guns as far as the trigger shoot, not the trigger pull.

-That said, it’s very easy to readjust your grip even if you have to break it, and continue firing once you’ve reloaded.
-The magazine release itself is reversible to the other side.
-And it’s frankly a very good design.
-Edges are well rounded.
-There’s nice texturing on the front of it.
-And I can’t think of any way Sig could do better for a factory gun.
+That said, it’s straightforward to readjust your grip even if you have to break it and continue firing once you’ve reloaded.
+The magazine release itself is reversible to the other side and it’s frankly an excellent design.
+Edges are well-rounded.
+There’s nice texturing on the front of it and I can’t think of any way Sig could do better for a factory gun.

 Sig P320 X Carry Review Slide Lock

-Personally, I really like it, I think it’s well-positioned.
-And unless somebody has really small hands, they’re not going to have an issue with this design.
+Personally, I really like it, and I think it’s well-positioned.
+Unless somebody has tiny hands, they’re not going to have an issue with this design.
 Overall ergonomics.
-Overall ergonomics of the Sig P320 X Carry are really good unless you have super large hands.
+Overall ergonomics of the Sig P320 X Carry are excellent unless you have super large hands.

 Sig P320 X Carry Bore Axis